What Are Flock Cameras?

 "Tech firms should not develop their systems and services, including end-to-end encryption, in ways that empower criminals or put vulnerable people at risk."

-The logic: protecting everyone’s privacy is dangerous.
-This kind of framing justifies backdoors into secure systems — ones that inevitably get abused.
+The logic: protecting everyone's privacy is dangerous.
+This kind of framing justifies backdoors into secure systems - which inevitably get abused.

 "The risk [of built-in weaknesses]... is acceptable because we are talking about consumer products... and not nuclear launch codes."